vratsel/generic-jms-ra/README.md

 1. Download the source via any of the methods which GitHub provides.
 2. Execute 'mvn install' to build the code.
 3. Execute 'mvn -Prelease install' to generate the deployable resource adapter.

+## Transaction Support

+JTA transactions are very commonly used with MDBs since it is easy to treat a JMS message as a unit of work which should be performed atomically.
+For example, an MDB might consume a message, update a table in one or more databases, and then send another JMS message.
+In this kind of use-case it's extremely common to require all this work be done atomically so that if any individual part fails then the whole unit of work fails which then usually re-delivers the original message or moves it to a DLQ of some kind.

+To enable this behavior an MDB needs to be configured appropriately.
+For example, it would need these annotations (**Note**: these are added by default in JBoss AS7 and every other Java EE 6 compliant application server):

+    @TransactionManagement(TransactionManagementType.CONTAINER)
+    @TransactionAttribute(TransactionAttributeType.REQUIRED)

+This tells the container to start a JTA transaction when it delivers a message to the MDB's onMessage method.
+You can read more about the semantics of these annotations in [this tutorial from Oracle](http://docs.oracle.com/javaee/6/tutorial/doc/bncij.html).

+Behind the scenes, the Java EE server and the JCA RA use the JTA API to enlist and handle all the various javax.transaction.xa.XAResource implementations from the resource managers involved in the transaction (e.g. JMS providers, JDBC datasources, etc.).
+Section 8 of the JMS 1.1 specification entitled "JMS Application Server Facilities" describes all the interfaces which a JMS provider must implement in order to support this transactional use-case.
+However, JMS providers are *not required* to implement these interfaces which means even though you may want this kind of behavior, you are at the mercy of the JMS provider with whom you are integrating.

+When the Java EE server activates an MDB endpoint using the "JBoss Generic JMS JCA Resource Adapter" the RA sets up the JMS sessions that will be used for consuming messages.
+During the setup of these sessions the RA looks at the implementation of the connection factory object which the MDB is configured to use (via the `connectionFactory` activation configuration property) to see if it implements javax.jms.XAConnectionFactory.
+If it does implement javax.jms.XAConnectionFactory then everything will be set up so that the aforementioned transactional use-case is possible.
+If it doesn't implement javax.jms.XAConnectionFactory then the aforementioned transactional use-case will not be possible.
+Instead you will have to annotate (or otherwise configure) your MDB with something like:

+    @TransactionManagement(TransactionManagementType.CONTAINER)
+    @TransactionAttribute(TransactionAttributeType.NOT_SUPPORTED)

+Or perhaps:

+    @TransactionManagement(TransactionManagementType.BEAN)

+Otherwise an Exception will be thrown and the MDB will not deploy.

 ## JBoss AS7 Deployment Notes